 Digital artists can create exceptionally real-looking fake photos quickly in Photoshop and other graphics programs.
 Many of the photos in our website's DinosaurCam section have been shown to be fakes, such as the extinct pteranodon hovering over a South African waterhole, the tourist on the observation deck at the World Trade Center on September 11, 2001, and the huge dinosaur trundling through a jungle village.

-Ralph Clevenger says the halves of his iceberg are two separate photos of two different icebergs.
-One was in Alaska and the other was in Antarctica.
+Ralph Clevenger says the halves of his iceberg were separate photos of two different icebergs.
 He didn't take either of the shots underwater.

 “The top iceberg was shot in Antarctica, and the bottom iceberg was shot in Alaska above water,” he said.
 “Then we cut it out and flipped it, and put it underwater.”